Knives Mezzaluna - Dough Cutter - Bread Knife

 Bread Knife Standard Dimensions

 Bread Knife Features

 - Solid handles that are easy to hold and a choice of qwilla (to match the rest of the tools and knives we make) or red or pale tones of local hardwood timber to match your kitchen or cutting boards

 - Built in slicing guide - every slice exactly how you want it

 - Serious jagged-edged stainless steel blade glides through any bread and never needs sharpening

 - 25 mm stainless steel screws hold blade secure

-As well as the standard size referred to here, Bread Knives (and all other tools) can be made to your specifications AND/OR personalised with wood engraving or metal etching - see the Customise Tools page.
+As well as the standard size referred to here, bread knives (and all other tools) can be made to your specifications.
+Tools can also be personalised with your wording engraved into the handles.